department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/update-prefilled-information.md

 ### When to use this pattern

-- **When you prefill the user’s data into an application, like a form.** This pattern helps users understand how they can edit their prefilled information, especially sensitive information that requires calling a VA center to change.
-Additionally, this pattern informs users where their changes will be saved—either to the form, or to their form and VA.gov profile.
+- **When you prefill the user’s information into a form or other online tool.** This pattern helps users understand how they can update their prefilled information, including sensitive information that they can't update online.
+This pattern also informs users where we'll save their changes—either only to the specific form or tool, or to the form or tool and their VA.gov profile.
 See the related ["Help users to...
 Know when their information is prefilled"](/patterns/help-users-to/know-when-their-information-is-prefilled) pattern for guidance on how to display the prefilled information.

 #### Design principals